Regenerative Aesthetics 101

 Per vial, Sculptra is priced similar to a syringe of filler (around $800 for a single vial).
 Keep in mind though, it does take an average of 3 treatments, and the number of vials needed is determined in a consultation prior to the treatment.

-Overall, this does make Sculptra more expensive than HA fillers, but the results last longer than HA fillers typically.
+Overall, this does make Sculptra more expensive than HA fillers, but the results can last longer than HA fillers.

 • Note: injectable treatments like filler and Sculptra are an investment, especially when seeing a licensed and trained provider.
 “You get what you pay for” when it comes to treatments like these.
 Rest assured at Elite, we offer Cherry Payment Plans and Elite Wallet to help with budgeting.
 Learn more below 👇